larsniklasson/image-app/README.md

 ## Frontend

-The frontend is a react app.
+The frontend is a React app.
 Currently the app is just created and have basically no functionality.

 Install Dependecies
 `npm install`